Programmatic access to Octopus Energy Power Up and Free Electricity Session time data.

 - end

 These suggested sensors will work for Power Ups or Free Electricity Sessions.
-To trigger an automation watch for the binary sensor to change from Off
+To trigger an automation, watch for the binary sensor to change from Off to On, and vice versa to trigger something when the session ends.

 template: